Configuration

 --em=EM Entity Manager to use.

---exclude=EXCLUDE Comma separated list of tables to exclude from diagram.
+--exclude=EXCLUDE Name of the class to exclude from the diagram. (multiple values allowed)

 Tip